learn-co-students/js-jquery-methods-readme-v-000/README.md

 + Create a function `fadeItOut` which hides the second paragraph using the `fadeOut` function.
 You'll need to pass `0` to the `fadeOut` function so that the image fades immediately.
 Otherwise, you'll have issues with the tests.
 The function does not need to have a return value.

 + Create a function called `findItByClass` which accepts a string of a jQuery selector as a parameter.
 The function should use the `hasClass` function to check if the `a` tag has the class `flatironLink`.
-The function should the evaluation of the `hasClass` function.
+The function should return the evaluation of the `hasClass` function.

 + Create a function called `formValue` that does not accept any parameters.
 The function should use the `val` method to retrieve the value of the last `input` tag.
 The function should return the value of the `value` attribute